Where Is Sheinelle Jones From ‘Today’? Her Absence

 When Is Sheinelle Jones Coming Back to Today?

-It’s unclear when Sheinelle is returning to TODAY.
-She has not publicly addressed her absence.
+It’s unclear when Sheinelle will to TODAY, but she indicated that it would be “soon” in her January 15 Instagram caption.
 However, fans are worried about Sheinelle because of the staffing changes on the show.
 Since Hoda left the program, Craig Melvin became the co-anchor alongside Savannah Guthrie.

 Previously, Sheinelle congratulated Craig on his new position in a November 2024 Instagram post.
 She affectionately called him her “little bro” in the caption, adding that Craig was “going to slide to the right and join Savannah as TODAY [co-host] when Hoda starts her new chapter in January.”